Fringe Sustainable Practice Award and Reuse and Recycle Days

 Reuse and Recycle Days

 Another Creative Carbon Scotland project returning this year to green the festival is the Fringe Reuse and Recycle Days on 25 and 26 August at Fringe Central.
-On these days, venues and companies that participated in the Fringe can bring unused publicity and production materials as well as used set items, props and costumes, to swap for other other items or recycle.
+On these days, venues and companies that participated in the Fringe can bring unused publicity and production materials as well as used set items, props and costumes, to swap for other items or recycle.

 In the past, these days have offered a unique opportunity to monitor the physical implications of festival events, data that has since been used to improve subsequent years.
 For example, in 2011, 12 tonnes of unused print materials were collected - monitoring the amounts allowed Fringe venues to reduce print runs in following years.
 It is expected this year will be equally successful and informative.